 Stanzas and Other Poetic Units

 The "stanza" is the traditional unit within classic poems.
-It may consist of any number of lines and still be considered a stanza unit.
-The following numerical clusters of lines may appear in classic poems:
+It may consist of any number of lines and still be considered a stanzaic unit.
+Contemporary poems may also employ these units depending The following numerical clusters of lines may appear in classic poems:

 Couplet: two lines